 How Do I File an Appeal?

-This is where things can start to get a little more complicated.
-This process can be long, and is often one best handled by a Social Security Disability Claims Attorney who is familiar with both Federal and Louisiana Law.
+This is where things get complicated.
+This process can be long, and is often one best handled by a Social Security Disability Attorney who is familiar with both Federal and Louisiana law.

 The attorneys at Cox, Cox, Filo, Camel & Wilson L.L.C. can help with any of the four levels of appeals.
 We can evaluate your case to see which of the following appeals best suits your situation:

-- Reconsideration: If you appeal for reconsideration, your claim will be reviewed by an unbiased medical professional who has had no previous involvement in your case.
-Most reconsideration cases are lost and in some states, they’re not even an option.
+- Reconsideration: If you appeal for reconsideration, an unbiased medical professional with no previous involvement in your case will review.

-- Administrative Law Judge (ALJ): This is one of the more common appeals that is used.
+- Administrative Law Judge (ALJ): This is one of the more common appeals.
 Applicants who have been denied attend a hearing with an ALJ.
 During this time, the ALJ reconsiders the case and either approves it or denies it again.
-Over 60% of claims reviewed by ALJ’s are approved.
+ALJs approve more than 60 percent of claims they review.

 - Appeals Council: If your cased was denied again by the ALJ, you can ask to have it reviewed by the appeals council.
-Unfortunately, the cases selected for review by the appeals council are randomly selected.
+Unfortunately, the appeals council randomly selects the cases they review.
 They can also be denied for a wide range of reasons, so this option isn’t likely to be successful.
 In most cases, it’s just the last step you have to take before you can take the SSA to court.

-- Federal Court: If you are suing the SSA in federal court, you need to hire a Social Security Disability Claims Lawyer.
+- Federal Court: If you are suing the SSA in federal court, you need a social security disability lawyer.
 They can help you serve a court summons to the SSA, write a brief on your situation, and much more.
 Though the odds you may win are fairly good, fewer than 1% of cases actually make it to federal court.

 When Should I Hire an Attorney?

 The sooner you hire an attorney, the better.
-An experienced Louisiana Social Security Disability Claims Attorney is your best advocate, and can help guide you every step of the way.
+An experienced Louisiana social security disability attorney is your best advocate, and can help guide you every step of the way.
 The lawyers at Cox, Cox, Filo, Camel & Wilson L.L.C. have been handling Social Security Disability Claims for over 30 years.
 We’ll deal with the SSA, from your first hearing to the end of the appeals process.

-You didn’t get to choose whether or not you’d live with a disability or be diagnosed with a debilitating disease, but you can choose whether or not to fight for your right to the Social Security Disability Benefits you’ve been contributing to for years.
+You didn’t choose to live with a disability or a debilitating disease, but you can choose to fight for the Social Security Disability Benefits you’ve been contributing to for years.

 The SSA wants you to quit, and we want to help you keep fighting.
-Our consultations are free and we take cases on a contingency fee basis.
-That means we don’t get paid unless we successfully help you get approval from the SSA.
-Our lawyers are eager to hear your story.
-Contact us now or give us a call at 337-240-9349 or toll free at 800-836-3702.
+Our consultations are always free.
+We take cases on a contingent fee basis so we don’t get paid unless we help you get approval from the SSA.
+Our social security disability lawyers are eager to hear your story.
+Contact us now or give us a call at 337-436-6611.